 The better connected and transparent a healthcare product’s supply chain becomes, the better companies are able to ensure their products have been safely delivered on time and to their intended customers.
-In addition to ensuring that transportation workers have been vetted and their vehicles are safe and functional, in-transit storage areas and hubs should be secured with biometric-based access management, camera surveillance and fencing and alarm systems.
+In addition to ensuring that transportation workers have been vetted and their vehicles are safe and functional, in-transit storage areas and hubs should be secured with biometric-based access management, camera surveillance, and fencing and alarm systems.

-Along with physical assets and infrastructure, the control and visibility of the products in transit relies heavily on the centralized monitoring and management of data.
+Along with physical assets and infrastructure, the control and visibility of the products in transit rely heavily on the centralized monitoring and management of data.
 Data may be pulled from sensors embedded with the product packaging, in the transportation vehicles, in warehouses or inputted by supply chain personnel.
 Using this data to create a continuous story about the chain of custody and product status can help to identify stress points in the connected supply chain where vendors and their customers may need to intervene to reduce risk.

 In addition, integrated management software applications aid in tracking the status of products during transit and in handling customer service requests.
 This helps supply chain vendors proactively provide notifications of delivery delays and efficient knowledge transfer in times of volatility.
 Regulators, as well as healthcare providers themselves, are increasingly demanding visibility into each step of the supply chain for the most critical drugs, test samples, biologics and medical devices.
 A more connected supply chain allows healthcare products companies to deliver on the promises of safety and efficacy that they make to their stakeholders.